judge2020/discord-embed-archiver/README.md

 - [ ] Cron: every 24 hours, go through every channel configured and archive all embed images from the past 24 hours
 - [ ] Backfill: A way to trigger backfilling an entire channel using a slow queue (to avoid rate limits)

+Possibly:

+- [ ] Basic dedupe (log embeds already saved, and point new messages with the same embed to the existing image URL)